ahmadrazasamad/Rendering-users-react/README.md

-# rendering-users
+# Rendering-users(React)
-Exploring react by rendering users on DOM using list rendering.
+Exploring react by rendering users on DOM by list rendering.